-15. I wasted my 20′s climbing the corporate ladder, working 70-80 hours a week, 362 days per year, attaining “impressive” titles like store manager and regional manager and director of operations, none of which made me feel fulfilled.
+15. I wasted my twenties climbing the corporate ladder, working 70–80 hours a week, 362 days per year, attaining “impressive” titles like “Store Manager” and “Regional Manager” and “Director of Operations,” none of which made me feel fulfilled.

 16. Instead of fully pursuing my dream at 22, I bought a too-big house and a luxury car and started racking up debt.

 17. It took getting “everything I ever wanted” to realize I didn’t want everything I ever wanted.

 18. I eventually led a large group of people—as many as 100 employees in sixteen locations—where I learned that I enjoy helping people grow.